-In Revelation 10:3-4, the apostle John tells of seven thunders--seven distinct, sequential reverberations of God's message to mankind, delivered by His church during the seven church eras described in Revelation 2 and 3. ...
+In Revelation 10:3-4, John tells of seven thunders—seven distinct, sequential reverberations of God's message to mankind.
+The seventh thunder is sounding now.

 A Statement of Purpose and Beliefs of the Church of the Great God

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.